hashgraph/hedera-improvement-proposal/HIP/hip-xxxx.md

 - smallestDenom - the name of the smallest denomination of these
 - Creator - the entity that created the token
 - Creator DID - the decentralized identifier of the creator
-- Admin - if the token has an admin key(s), the entity(s) that manage those keys
+- Admin - if the token has an admin key, the entity that manages that key
 - Logo - the logo for the token
 - Type - if the logo is included, its mime type
 - Website adddress -the address at which additional information on the token or corresponding project